Elevate-Code/streamlit-projectstarter/docs/authentication.md

    ```

 ### Database Connection Setup

+While you *can* use the default "Username-Password-Authentication" database connection, if you think there is any chance that you will have additional apps under the same Auth0 account, it is strongly recommended to create a new (dedicated) database connection for the application.

 ⚠️ **IMPORTANT:** It is not possible to rename a database connection after creation - so take care to name it appropriately.
 [The only workaround](https://community.auth0.com/t/can-you-change-a-database-connection-name-after-creation/117185/3) is to create a new database connection with the new name and then Export/Import the users.